 Figure 1.
 Density column machine from Ray-Ran coupled with a microprocessor for measuring the density of plastic.

-For more information regarding Impact’s capabilities on polymer testing please contact us, where one of our plastic experts will be delighted to help you out.
+For more information regarding Impact’s capabilities on polymer testing please contact us, and one of our plastic experts will be delighted to help you out.

-Follow us on Twitter, Facebook and LinkedIn to stay up-to-date with our newest developments.
+Follow us on Facebook and LinkedIn to stay up-to-date with our newest developments.